Statement of Faith

 Repentance and Faith

-Those regenerated and justified by the death of Jesus are also sanctified by God’s Word and the indwelling presence and power of the Holy Spirit.
-Sanctification is the process of transformation into the image and likeness of Jesus through joyful obedience to all of Christ’s commands which results in the regular and repeated production of the fruits of the Spirit.
+Those regenerated and justified by the death and resurrection of Jesus and indwelt by the presence of the Holy Spirit are also sanctified by God’s Word.
+Sanctification is the process of transformation into the image and likeness of Jesus through joyful obedience to all of Christ’s commands, which results in the regular and repeated production of the fruit of the Spirit.
 This process of sanctification, which all saints seek to obtain, is progressive in one’s life through the supply of divine strength.
-While this process remains imperfect and incomplete in this life, it is evidence of the reality of conversion and will result in a continual war with sin in order to realize the full stature of maturity in Christ to the glory of God.
+While this process remains imperfect and incomplete in this life, it proves the reality of conversion and will result in a continual war with sin in order to realize the full stature of maturity in Christ to the glory of God.

-The Church is one universal body comprised of all those who place their faith in the Lord Jesus Christ alone.
+The Church is one universal Body comprised of all those who place their faith in the Lord Jesus Christ alone.
 The universal Church finds its expression in autonomous, local congregations who covenant together for the purpose of worship, prayer, teaching of the Word, observance of the ordinances of baptism and the Lord’s Supper, promotion of love and unity, service to the body, and outreach to the world.
-Whenever God’s people meet regularly in obedience to these commands, there is the local expression of the church, which serves as a city set on a hill intent on glorifying the Lord by being a pillar of truth in a truth-denying world.
-The church serves as the living, spiritual body of which the Lord Jesus is the all-supplying, all-sustaining, all-supreme, and all-authoritative head and to which he appointed elders to lead, deacons to serve, and all regenerated persons to minister.
-The church exists for the glory of God by magnifying Him in the world.
+Whenever God’s people meet regularly in obedience to these commands, there is the local expression of the Church, which serves as a city set on a hill intent on glorifying the Lord by being a pillar of truth in a truth-denying world.
+The Church serves as the living, spiritual body of which the Lord Jesus is the all-supplying, all-sustaining, all- supreme, and all-authoritative Head, and to which He appointed pastors to lead, deacons to serve, and all regenerate persons to minister.
+The Church exists for the glory of God by magnifying Him in the world.

-The Lord instituted two specific sacraments to the church: baptism and the Lord’s Supper.
-The act of baptism is obligatory on every believer and is an act by which those who have repented display their union with Christ in his death and resurrection and their forgiveness of sins by being immersed in water in the name of the Father, and the Son, and the Holy Spirit.
-This symbol of fellowship with Christ and with his church is a prerequisite for membership in this church.
-In a similar fashion, the Lord’s Supper is a symbol instituted by the Lord Jesus to commemorate his death and to serve as a pledge and renewal of our communion with Him and with each other.
-Through remembrance of Christ, one is reminded to wait in hopeful expectation for His return, proclaim His death until he comes, and feed on Christ rather than the world in the meantime.
-This Supper is to be observed regularly by the church until Jesus returns.
+The Lord instituted two specific ordinances to the Church: baptism and the Lord’s Supper.
+The act of baptism is obligatory on every believer and is an act by which those who have repented display their union with Christ in His death and resurrection and their forgiveness of sins by being immersed in water in the name of the Father, and the Son, and the Holy Spirit.
+This symbol of fellowship with Christ and with His Church is a prerequisite for membership in this church.
+In a similar fashion, the Lord’s Supper is a symbol instituted by the Lord Jesus to commemorate His death and to serve as a pledge and renewal of our communion with Him and with each other.
+Through remembrance of Christ, one is reminded to wait in hopeful expectation for His return, proclaim His death until He comes, and walk in humble obedience in the meantime.
+This Supper is to be observed regularly by the Church until Jesus returns.

-The bodies of men after death return to dust, but their spirits return immediately to God – the righteous to rest with Him; the wicked, to be reserved for the final judgment.
+The bodies of men after death return to dust, but their spirits return immediately to God—the righteous to rest with Him and the wicked to be reserved for the final judgment.
 The bodies of all the dead, both just and unjust, will be raised.
-The Lord Jesus will one day return personally and visibly to the earth to establish His kingdom and judge the living and the dead: the wicked shall go into everlasting and conscious punishment, the righteous, into everlasting life.
-In so doing, those redeemed by the death of Jesus will forever bring glory to Him and enjoy His presence.
+The Lord Jesus will one day return personally and visibly to the earth to establish His kingdom and judge the living and the dead: the wicked shall go into everlasting and conscious punishment; the righteous, into everlasting life.
+In so doing, those redeemed by the death and resurrection of Jesus will forever bring glory to Him and enjoy His presence.